-The Carters' son Samuel (1858-1938) became a printer and Brethren evangelist and author in Australia, but found it difficult to choose between attending Open and Exclusive Brethren assemblies.81 Mace mentions that in 1869 Carter considered re-joining the Brethren assembly after twelve years absence from 'practical fellowship',82 but as we have seen, the elders might not have agreed with his supradenominational outreach work.
+The Carters' son Samuel (1858-1938) became a printer and Brethren evangelist and author in Australia, but found it difficult to choose between attending Open and Exclusive Brethren assemblies.
+Mace mentions that in 1869 Carter considered rejoining the Brethren assembly after twelve years absence from 'practical fellowship', but as we have seen, the elders might not have agreed with his supra-denominational outreach work.
 To Carter, limiting himself to preaching within the confines of an orthodox assembly, church, or chapel, would have been as unthinkable as limiting his geographical reach.
-It is no surprise to find him preaching at Carrubbers Close Mission in Edinburgh in 1861, alongside another church 'the name of which Ι do know'.83 not
+It is no surprise to find him preaching at Carrubbers Close Mission in Edinburgh in 1861, alongside another church 'the name of which I do not know'.
+Samuel Brethren assembly became a printer and Brethren assembly carried to the second and the second account of the second and the second account of the se